tc50cal/vim-terminal/README.md

-vim-terminal is a Vim plugin which allows you to run interactive programs, such as bash on linux or powershell.exe on Windows, inside a Vim buffer.
-In other words it is a terminal emulator which uses a Vim buffer to display the program output.
+vim-terminal is a Vim plugin which allows you to run interactive programs, such as bash on Linux or powershell.exe on Windows, inside a Vim buffer.
+In other words, it is a terminal emulator which uses a Vim buffer to display the program output.

 # vim-terminal